score-json/inc_nlohmann_json/TSF/trustable/statements/JLS-43.md

       - "https://github.com/nlohmann/json/blob/develop/.github/CODEOWNERS"
 ---

-Feature requests for the nlohmann/json repository are raised in the project’s GitHub discussions and are actively reviewed and answered by the maintainer.
+Feature requests for the nlohmann/json repository are raised in the project's GitHub discussions and are actively reviewed and answered by the maintainer.